cgustave/checkitbaby/README.md

 ## Definition

 Checkitbaby is a tool to allow automatic tests validations in a lab.
-It uses 'agents' to interact with the setup for instance to play simple client/server role, to change the setup topology or even to query the DUT.
+It uses 'agents' to interact with the setup, for instance to play simple client/server role, to change the setup topology or even to query the DUT.
 Agent are connected using ssh.
 It is recommended to use ssh keys.

-*Playbooks* are defined as a collection of *Testcases*, each testcase is a simple text file where each lines defines an action applied to an *Agent*.
+**Playbooks** are defined as a collection of **Testcases**, each testcase is a simple text file where each lines defines an action applied to an **Agent**.
 Each line of the testcase can either trigger an action and/or get some information and see if some requirements are met (checks).
 Test scenario syntax is simple and evolutive, commands are defined keywords and depend on the type of agents targeted.
 Multiple simultaneous connections to agents are supported.
-*Variables* are allowed  in testcase.
-A variable is just a keyword starting with a dollar sign '$' and defined in a variable file.
+**Variables** are allowed  in testcase.
+A variable is just a keyword encompassed with dollar signs '$' and defined in a variable file.
-During testcases execution, all *Run* information such as agent ouputs are collected in log files.
-The test verification would always be done from log file parsing like a human would do.
-With this, it is possible to easily double-check the test result post-run.  *Marks* can be used as a delimeter for check verification within the agent log file.
+During testcases execution, ech **Run** information such as agent terminal ouputs are collected in log files.
+Test verifications are always be done from log file parsing, like a human would do.
+With this, it is possible to easily double-check the test result post-run.  **Marks** can be used as a delimeter for check verification within the agent log file.

-When all the testcases from a Playbook has run, a *Report* in a json format is delivered.
-The report is organized by testcases and include all checks results from the testcase.
+When all the testcases from a Playbook has run, a **Report** in a json format is delivered.
+The report is organized by testcases and includes all checks results from the testcase.
 A general Pass/Fail covering all testcases is also included.

 Checkitbaby can be simply run as a script to run all or some testcases against the setup.
-It is possible to run the testcase in *Dry-Run* mode to only validate the scenario file syntax for staging.
+It is possible to run the testcase in **Dry-Run** mode to only validate the scenario file syntax for staging.

-Checkitbaby focus is to run against FortiPoc setup, either from withing the PoC (from a testing lxc) or externaly to PoC (from user PC)
+Checkitbaby focus is to run against a FortiPoc setup, either from withing the PoC (from a testing lxc) or externaly to PoC (from user PC).
+It can however be used in other contexts.

+## Author
+Cedric GUSTAVE

 ## Installation

-Will be deliver as python package (to be done)
-* Requirements : netcontrol python library: `pip install -I netcontrol`
+- Requirements : netcontrol python library: `pip install -I netcontrol`
+- Package is hosted on pypi, it should be installed using pip: `pip install -I checkitbaby`

 ## Usage